kbumsik/emJSON/README.md

 There are two libraries in this project:
 * `json.h`: Low-level JSON library that does not use dynamic memory allocation (e.g. malloc().)
-* `emJSON.h` : Easy-to-use JSON library that is built open `json.h` functions and make use of dynamic memory allocation.
+* `emJSON.h` : Easy-to-use JSON library that is built open json.h functions and makes use of dynamic memory allocation.

 Features
 --------